sjneph/satfactor/README.md

 may not be prime numbers (you could test for that easily in Maxima, Maple, or Mathematica).

 Not all SAT solvers output results in the same format.
-You may need to doctor those results slightly.  extract-sat requires a solution file containing a list of integers (on any number of lines).
+You may need to doctor those results slightly.  extract-sat requires a solution file containing a list of integers (on one line).
 For example,

 1 -2 3 4 -5 ...